jkwaweru/hero-squad/README.md

 This project is about Hero Squad Java Program App.

-Version Date: 23th May 2023
+Version Date: 27th July 2023

-By Amani Mwasambu
+By John Kamamu

 ## Description